Amadeus

 How to build integrations with Enterprise APIs

-Unlike the Self-Service subscription that allows you to access GDS APIs almost instantly without any preconditions, the Enterprise level requires you to meet certain standards (say, be IATA/ARC certified) and involves lengthy negotiations that can last for weeks or even months.
-Reach out to Amadeus experts via their contact form for more details.
+Unlike the Self-Service subscription, which allows you to access GDS APIs almost instantly without any preconditions, the Enterprise level requires you to meet certain standards (such as being IATA/ARC certified) and involves lengthy negotiations that can last for weeks or even months.
+Contact Amadeus experts through their contact form for more information.

 After signing a contract, you’ll be allowed to build and test your integrations against test data in the Enterprise APIs sandbox.
 You can take advantage of developer-friendly REST APIs as far as they cover the functionality you want to implement.
 Then, switch to SOAP — Amadeus supports combinations of REST and SOAP products.